PhD University of California, Santa Barbara, 2007

 BA Colorado College, 1996

-contemporary Islam; South Asia; religious / non-violence; the body, religion & modernity
+contemporary Islam; South Asia; religious violence/non-violence; the body, religion & modernity

-Dr. Megan Adamson Sijapati research and teaches about contemporary religion, particularly Islam and Muslim cultures, with interest in religion & modernity, violence & non-violence, revivalism & authority, space/place, the body, South Asia, the Himalayas, and Nepal.
+Professor Sijapati researches and teaches about contemporary religion, particularly Islam and Muslim cultures, with interest in religion & modernity, violence & non-violence, revivalism & authority, space/place, the body, South Asia, the Himalayas, and Nepal.

 She is the 2019 recipient of the JCCTL Excellence in Teaching Award.

-(book under contract): Muslim Communities and Cultures of the Himalaya: Conceptualizing the Global Ummah.
+(under contract): Muslim Communities and Cultures of the Himalaya: Conceptualizing the Global Ummah.
 Co-editor with Jacqueline H. Fewkes.
-(London and New York: Routledge Press, expected pub.
-Dec.
-2020).
+(London and New York: Routledge Press, expected pub. winter 2020).

 "Sufi Remembrance Practices in the Meditation Marketplace of a Mobile App" In Anthropological Perspectives on the Religious Uses of Mobile Apps.
 Fewkes J. (ed) (Cham, Switzerland: Palgrave Macmillan, October 2019)